NocturnalSolutions/KituraBook/5-kuery.md

 Okay, so right now, we have a router handler that returns a list of all albums.
 That’s a lot of albums.
 Let’s make things a little more practical by setting up a route where, for example, if the path “albums/t” is requested, we return all albums with titles that start with the letter T. In SQL this is done by using a “LIKE” condition on a “WHERE” clause, such as `“SELECT Title FROM Album WHERE Title LIKE "t%"`.
 We can do this kind of query with Kuery too by using a `like()` method on the field in the schema of the desired table.
 (If you’re like me, the code will make more sense than that sentence.)

 However, this introduces a complication in that we are going to use an arbitrary string provided by a visitor as part of our SQL query.
 Just as with any other web-facing database-backed app, we need to be careful of SQL injection issues of the [Bobby Tables](https://www.xkcd.com/327/) variety.
-(If you are not familiar with the concept of SQL injection, please stop reading this right now and go research it before you build a web application, with Kitura or otherwise.)
+(If you are not familiar with the concept of SQL injection, please stop reading this right now and go research it before you ever build a database-powered web application, with Kitura or otherwise.)

 Fortunately, Kuery has a pretty simple solution to help us avoid SQL injection.
 But since we sometimes need to learn how to do something wrong before we learn how to do something right, let’s do it wrong first.